Recently I stumbled upon a blog post with this title “Breast Reconstruction Makes Breast Cancer Patients Whole Again After Mastectomy.”

 Why?

-I think it’s the definitive nature of the statement that annoys, no offends me.
+It’s the definitive nature of the statement that annoys, no offends me.

 Breast reconstruction makes breast cancer patients whole again after mastectomy.